 - Does my loved one’s room have cable, and is it included in the monthly cost?

-- What about local and long-distance telephone service?
+- What about a telephone?
+Are local and long-distance phone services included?

 - Is there public and/or secure wifi access available?

 - Can personal laundry services be added for an additional fee?